You’re finally launching your Shopify store after all the hard work you put into it. It’s exciting, but can quickly become overwhelming.

 - Choose the right file type.
 For most online images, a good rule of thumb is to use JPEG images for photography and PNG images for graphics and icons.
 Learn about the image file types supported in Shopify.

 - Review your thumbnails.
 Your brand logo is incredibly important.
-It’s how customers associate the name of your business to a visual.
+It’s how customers associate the name of your ecommerce business to a visual.
 Thumbnails show up all over ecommerce sites, so make sure they’re clear across their many sizes on your online store.

 - Test your images.
 You’ll want to know what’s working and what’s not and, more importantly, why.
-Run some A/B image tests to see which types of images work best (i.e., contextual vs. white background).
+Run some A/B image tests to see which types of images work best (i.e., contextual versus. white background).

 Free Download: SEO Checklist